zhuxinyu2468/places/README.md

 ## Category Overview
 ### Structure
 Factual divides the worlds places into 440 categories (nodes in the taxonomy).
 Categories are formally polyhierarchal -- a node can have more than one parent, but currently no nodes do.
+Nodes are identified by an Interger.
+IDs are assigned sequentially and contain no semantics.

 The taxonomy has ten top-level branches: